Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Dissipativity Theory

 \subsection{Extension to Dynamic Payoff Models}

-In this section, we consider the case where, instead of static payoff feedback given by $\rho(t) = F(\mu(t))$, as in the EDM \eqref{eq: edm}, the payoff itself has dynamics.
-In doing so, we will consider the derivatives $\dot{\rho}(t)$ of a payoff $\rho \colon [0,\infty) \to C(S)$ (see \autoref{sec: differentiability}).
-Since $C(S)$ is a Banach space, it holds that $\dot{\rho}(t) \in C(S)$ whenever it exists.
+In this section, we consider the case where, instead of static payoff feedback given by $\rho(t) = F(\mu(t))$, as in the EDM \eqref{eq: edm}, the payoff itself has dynamics. \iftoggle{longform}{In doing so, we will consider the derivatives $\dot{\rho}(t)$ of a payoff $\rho \colon [0,\infty) \to C(S)$ (see \autoref{sec: differentiability}).
+Since $C(S)$ is a Banach space, it holds that $\dot{\rho}(t) \in C(S)$ whenever it exists.}{{For the purposes of conciseness and enhanced readability, we give informal versions of the key definitions and results throughout this section, and omit proofs.
+We refer the interested reader to our online technical report \citet{anderson2025dissipativity-long} for the formal definitions, results, and proofs of this section.}}